Limitated Exposure control range

 The sliders used in darkroom are not GTK.
 And the quote from hanatos was about another suggestion which we already discussed in IRC and will most probably try out.
 There are just some UX issues that need to be solved first.

-#3 Updated by Robert Richard over 4 years ago
+#3 Updated by Robert Richard almost 5 years ago

 I thought it should be limited, by having some box to tick would allow you to go beyond standard limitations... but I have no idea if that is difficult.
 An other solution can be to have a specific module for HDR?
 Personally I don't like this idea.